Portrait of a Lady in Yellow: Description

 The sitter has elegance and some delicate, fine, facial features-notable her shaven or plucked eyebrow and cheekbones, but she is not beautiful.
 Writer Jill Condra described her as "harsh" looking with a "serious" forehead.
 The woman has a distinctive nose, and seems to be flat chested, while her lower lip protrudes over the upper.
-However, she has an elongated, dignified neck, and attractive orange hair which lively spills to her shoulders, though the hair falling on her back may be false, a fashionable adornment.
+However, she has an elongated, dignified neck and attractive orange hair which lively spills to her shoulders, though the hair falling on her back may be false, a fashionable adornment.
 She wears pearls on her head and around her neck which represents her wealth, while her hair is plucked back as was the fashion of the day.

-In common with other Italian female portraits of the time, the work is largely flat, and rendered with little indication of volume.
-It is typical for the era in being more concerned with outline than volume, and in common with many other mid-15th century female portraits, sets a pale but rose lipped female against a flat blue background.
-The colourisation is opaque; she has excessively pale skin. which apart from blush found on her cheekbone, is lighter, but similar in hue to both her dress and hair.
-In addition, the image is largely static; the woman is fixed against a rigid and uniform blue background, the only indication of movement is her falling locks of hair.
+In common with other Italian female portraits of the time, the work is largely flat and rendered with little indication of volume.
+It was typical for the era to be more concerned with outline than volume, and in common with many other mid-15th century female portraits, it sets a pale but rose-lipped female against a flat blue background.
+The colourisation is opaque; she has excessively pale skin. which, apart from the blush on her cheekbone, is lighter but similar in hue to both her dress and hair.
+In addition, the image is largely static; the woman is fixed against a rigid and uniform blue background, and the only indication of movement is her falling locks of hair.
 Her expression is enigmatic and inscrutable, the portrait is an idealisation, showing the sitter as chaste and incorruptible.
 Art historian Dennis Geronimus described the immobility of this work and similar portraits as depictions of "pale bright-lipped...pinned butterflies."
-In 2008 the Evening Standard, described the portrait as "so clear and sharp that she is as unreal as she is real...[a] painted ideal of fashionable blonde hair, pale skin, and unnaturally lofty brow.
+In 2008, the Evening Standard described the portrait as "so clear and sharp that she is as unreal as she is real...[a] painted ideal of fashionable blonde hair, pale skin, and unnaturally lofty brow.